Executive Search · F&A · Financial Services · Trading & Energy · DFW & National

 Where to actually find good Controllers

-In DFW specifically, I've found that the strongest mid-market Controller candidates come from three places: Big 4 alumni who made the jump to industry five to eight years ago and are ready for more ownership, Controllers at slightly smaller companies who are ready to step up in complexity, and strong Assistant Controllers who are being underutilized where they are.
+The best Controllers at mid-market companies are almost never actively looking.
+In DFW specifically, the strongest mid-market Controller candidates come from three places: Big 4 alumni who made the jump to industry five to eight years ago, Controllers at slightly smaller companies ready to step up in complexity, and strong Assistant Controllers being underutilized where they are.

 The brief matters as much as the search